raphey/numpy-cnn/README.md

 ### To-do

 - Add lambda to convolution layer?
-- Add same padding option to convolution layer
 - Use flexible parameters to make CNN, vs hardcoded layers
+- CNN creation should print parameters
 - Train an MNIST classifier to above 99%
 - Implement saving/loading of model?
 - Add visualization of hidden layers?
 - Try on CIFAR-10?
-- Batch normalization? (might run into trouble with the linear network structure)
+- Batch normalization? (might run into trouble with the linear network structure?)

 ### File descriptions
 - [generalized_nn.py](generalized_nn.py): MNIST classifier network using flexible network and layer classes.
 Gets up to 98.4% after 200 epochs.